tolidano/commandox/README.md

  - Run all unit tests in the test directory via `phpunit ./tests` (install phpunit globally with composer)
  - Include commenting where appropriate
  - Add a descriptive message, preferably referencing a GitHub issue
+ - Install the pre-commit hook (`./scripts/installHook.sh` to automatically check your code)

 ## Inspiration / Original